Does tea break a fast?

 You might be able to get rid of fat by using green tea.
 In research on overweight participants, it was discovered that individuals who drank green tea lost weight and had smaller waist circumferences.

 So if you’re thinking about a green tea break during your fast, go ahead.
-Or even a matcha tea break, really.
+Or even a matcha tea break.
 Just avoid sweet tea and you should be good.

 Black tea contains antioxidants, which are at the forefront of combating free radicals (inherently unstable molecules produced by both natural processes and external influences in the body).